Agribusiness Program Team Director

 Agribusiness Program Team, Agronomic Crops Program Team, Agricultural Sciences Department, Sandhill Research and Education Center

 Clemson University 1989

-Dr. Nathan Smith is a Professor and Extension Economist with Clemson University.
+Dr. Nathan Smith is an Extension Professor and Economist with Clemson University.
 He is located at the Sandhill Research and Education Center in Columbia, SC where his major responsibilities include production economics and risk management education for row crops.
 He also has expertise in commodity marketing and farm bill education, conducting program with county Extension agents and growers, both locally and nationally.
-During the last three farm bills, Dr. Smith was an integral part of the Extension Ag Economics Farm Bill Education education program and coordinated the Georgia 2014 Farm Bill Education Program.
+During the last four farm bills, Dr. Smith was an integral part of the Extension Ag Economics Farm Bill Education education program and coordinating Farm Bill Education Programs.
 He has interest in working with interdisciplinary teams to address economic decisions growers face.

 Dr. Smith was an Extension Economist with the University of Georgia from 2000 to 2015, located on the Tifton Campus.
 He was an Extension Marketing Specialist for row crops at the University of Arkansas from 1996-1999.

 - Crop Insurance Advisory Panel Member for the Southern Risk Management Education Center, 2019-present

 - SC Farm Aid Policy Development and Implementation, 2016-2017